The Clear Edge

 Step 2: Define your content themes (1 hour)

 Random topics generate random results.
-You need 3-5 core themes that position you as the obvious expert for your specific problem.
+You need 3–5 core themes that make you the go-to expert for a specific problem.

-Each theme must pass three tests.
-If it fails any test, cut it.
+Theme selection criteria: Each theme must pass three tests.
+If it fails any test, remove it.

 Test 1: Problem specificity

-Vague themes (productivity, marketing, growth) position you as a generalist.
-Specific themes (delegation systems for $50K founders, content engines for B2B agencies, pricing strategy for consultants) position you as a specialist.
+Vague themes like productivity, marketing, or growth make you look like a generalist.
+Specific themes like delegation systems for $50K founders, content engines for B2B agencies, or pricing strategy for consultants position you as a specialist.

 Test 2: Buyer correlation

-Does this theme attract people who would actually hire you?
-Interesting content that attracts wrong audience wastes effort.
+Ask whether this theme attracts people who would actually hire you.
+Interesting content that attracts the wrong audience is wasted effort.

-A consultant helping SaaS companies with onboarding creates content about retention metrics (buyer correlation: high) vs. founder mindset stories (buyer correlation: low—interesting but doesn’t qualify buyers).
+A consultant helping SaaS companies with onboarding creates content about retention metrics (high buyer correlation) instead of founder mindset stories (low buyer correlation—interesting but doesn’t qualify buyers).

 Test 3: Proof depth

-Can you create 20+ pieces of tactical, specific, proof-rich content on this theme?
-If you’ll run dry after 5 pieces, it’s too narrow.
+Check if you can create 20 or more pieces of tactical, specific, proof-rich content on this theme.
+If you run out of ideas after five pieces, the theme is too narrow.

 Example: Content themes for sales consulting